bitrise-io/devcenter/_articles/reviews/android-tips-tricks.md

 ### How to run a Gradle task

-Run any of the tasks on Bitrise either using `Script` Step or our `Gradle Runner` Step.
+Run any of the tasks on Bitrise either using `Do anything with our Script` Step or our `Gradle Runner` Step.

-You can run any of the tasks on bitrise from a `Script` step by calling `gradle task-name-to-run` (for example: `gradle assemle`).
+* You can run any of the tasks on Bitrise by using our `Script` step by calling `gradle task-name-to-run` (for example: `gradle assemle`).

     sample

-You can use `Gradle Runner` step ([https://github.com/bitrise-io/steps-gradle-runner](https://github.com/bitrise-io/steps-gradle-runner "https://github.com/bitrise-io/steps-gradle-runner")) and specify the task as the value of `Gradle task to run` input.
+* You can use our `Gradle Runner` or `Android Build` Steps ([https://github.com/bitrise-io/steps-gradle-runner](https://github.com/bitrise-io/steps-gradle-runner "https://github.com/bitrise-io/steps-gradle-runner")) and specify the task as the value of the step input.

 ![](/img/gradle-task.png)